 The German Shepherd Dog is confident and fearless, willing to be approached, yet a certain level of aloofness towards strangers is acceptable.
 When working, the German Shepherd is alert and eager, adapting well to new tasks.
 Lack of confidence is a serious defect in the character of a German Shepherd.
-The structure of this breed was designed for efficient locomotion, particularly at the trot, so poor movement is another serious fault.
+Lack of confidence, timid or shrinking behavior must be excused from the ring.
+The structure of this breed was designed for efficient locomotion, particularly at the trot.

 Disqualifications: Viciousness or extreme shyness.

-The head is proportional to the size of the dog, and cleanly chiseled.
+The head is wedge-shaped and proportional to the size of the dog, and cleanly chiseled.
 Males should appear masculine without coarseness; and females feminine without being overly fine.
 The skull and muzzle are of equal length, parallel to one another, and joined at a very slight stop.
-There is little or no median furrow.
+From the front and side, the forehead is only slightly arched, with little or no median furrow.

 The skull is broad and only very slightly domed.
 In males, the skull is slightly wider than it is long; in females, the skull is slightly narrower.
 Viewed from the front, the skull tapers evenly from the ears toward the muzzle.
 The cheeks are just slightly rounded but do not protrude.

-The muzzle is long and wedge-shaped, with strong, well-developed jaws.
+The muzzle is long, with strong, well-developed jaws.
 In profile, the bridge of the muzzle is straight and parallel to the topline of the skull.
 Lips are tight and darkly pigmented.

-The German Shepherd Dog has a complete set of evenly spaced, white teeth meeting in a scissors bite.
+The German Shepherd Dog has a complete set (20 upper and 22 lower) of evenly spaced, white teeth meeting in a scissors bite.
+Complete dentition is preferred.

-Faults: Overshot or level mouth; missing first premolars.
+Faults: Overshot or level mouth; missing first premolars, gaps between the teeth.